open-afc-project/openafc/README.md

 Please make sure to include the issue number you're addressing in your commit message.
 This helps us out by allowing us to track which issue/feature your commit relates to.
 Below command will commit your changes to the local branch.
+Note to use JIRA-ID at the beginning of commit message.
 ```
 git commit -a -m "<JIRA-ID>  desctiption of the change  ..."
 ```